 What are the best gap fillers for miniatures and models?
 Miniature and model assembly is fun.
 Scratch builders love making things from…well, scratch.
+Filling gaps is an important step in preparing your models for primer and paint.
 Gap fillers are useful for whether you are assembling plastic model kits for Warhammer 40k or Age of Sigmar, or merely constructing scale models.
 But, what kind of gap fillers should you use?

 Here are the 12 recommended best gap-fillers for miniatures and models: